 You can also find more people to connect with on Apple Music, and be found by others, by connecting your accounts from social networks such as Facebook.
 When you do this, Apple Music will link your Apple Music account to your social network account and find friends on that social network who are also Apple Music subscribers.
 We do not retain any information about friends who are not Apple Music subscribers.
 If you later want to disconnect these social networks from your Apple Music account, you can do so in the settings for those connected social networks.

 Information that you provide in your profile may be updated or removed by you at any time.
 Whenever you share online, you should think carefully about what you are making public.
 When you share from Apple Music to other websites or social networks, anything you share is governed by the privacy policies of those other services.

-If your phone carrier offers Apple Music memberships, Apple may check your phone number to determine if you joined through a carrier partner.
-If you signed up through your carrier, your phone number is used to identify your account and to let the carrier know that you have activated your membership.
-We will use the phone number associated with your membership only to verify your account at sign in and to connect your Apple Music activity with your account.
+If your network operator offers Apple Music memberships, Apple may check your phone number to determine if you joined through a partner operator.
+If you signed up through your operator, your phone number is used to identify your account and to let the operator know that you have activated your membership.
+We will use the phone number associated with your membership only to verify your account at sign-in and to connect your Apple Music activity with your account.